Polyfrost/OneConfig/README.md

 ## License

-OneConfig free and open-source.
+OneConfig is free and open-source.
 Except where noted otherwise (below and/or in individual files), all code is licensed under BOTH
 - version 3 of the GNU Lesser General Public License, **AND**
 - the Additional Terms Applicable to OneConfig, version 1.0 of the Additional Terms or (at your option) any later version.